-As the days get shorter and colder, my life has moved indoors and away from the garden.
+As the days have got shorter and colder, my life has moved indoors and away from the garden.

-We have had a mild autumn up to now, but the past few days has seen plenty of rain to fill up that water butt.
+We have had an amazingly long and colourful mild autumn up to now, but the past few days has seen plenty of rain to fill up that water butt.